 Early Start is an opportunity for first year PhD students who are selected as BioCoRE Scholars.
-They arrive on campus the month of August, prior to the official start of their PhD program and will be paid a one-month stipend.
+They arrive on campus in late July, prior to the official start of their PhD program and will be paid a one-month stipend.
 Early Start kicks off with the BioCoRE Symposium, at the end of July, where the new BioCoRE Scholars are introduced to the scientific community.
 Then, throughout the month Scholars engage in laboratory research, a graduate level short course, career development sessions and community building activities to facilitate a smooth transition into their PhD program.
 BioCoRE works closely with all involved PhD programs to make sure we complement orientation and other activities of the programs.

 During the academic year the IDEALS office hosts monthly programming to continue to promote the development of graduate and postdoctoral fellows.
 This includes monthly workshops, diversity and inclusion coffee chats & journal clubs, as well as coordinated Q&A sessions with outside speakers from diverse backgrounds who are willing to share their journey and discuss what steps are needed to continue diversifying the scientific workforce.